Anup2907/Employees-salary-prediction/README.md

 # 4. DEPLOY

-Now the model is ready to be deployed to Production and other environments which could be scheduled to work either weekly or monthly depending on the volume of inflow data coming into the system.
+Now the model is ready to be deployed to Production and other environments which could be scheduled to run ML models either weekly or monthly depending on the volume of inflow data coming into the system.